-Learning how to write characters is essential to telling a memorable story.
+Learning how to write characters is key to telling a great story.
 Use this character writing hub to find our best posts on how to write characters.
-Read about stock and archetypal characters, character descriptions, creating interesting character goals and motivations, and more.
-Use the table of contents below to jump to the subcategory that interests you most right now.
+Read about stock and archetypal characters, character descriptions and more.
+Use the table of contents below to jump to the category that interests you.

 Get our practical eBook guide with exercises for developing believable, interesting characters: How to Write Real Characters.